Updated February 2019

 Maturity of the digestive system

-Between four and seven months, small spaces in a baby’s intestinal lining close completely and the digestive tract becomes more selective about what gets through.
-Before the intestinal lining properly closes, it’s possible for potentially allergenic food molecules to enter the bloodstream.
-Once food molecules are in the blood, the immune system may produce antibodies to that food, creating a [preventable] food allergy.
+There are some opposing ideas flying around on the web about “virgin gut” and “intestinal permeability.”
+Without getting too far into the weeds, here’s the scoop: starting in the first few days and weeks of life, small spaces in a baby’s intestinal lining begin to close and the digestive tract becomes more selective about what gets through.
+Before the intestinal lining properly closes, it’s possible — in theory — for potentially allergenic or pathogenic food molecules to enter the bloodstream.

 The tongue-thrust reflex helps prevent babies from choking.
-This reflex causes the tongue to push food out of the mouth, rather than back.
+This reflex causes the tongue to push food out of the mouth, rather than back into the mouth.
 From 4-6 months, this reflex gradually diminishes, giving that spoonful of sweet potatoes a fighting chance of making it through.

 Months 6-12, at a glance

 In the early months, the concept of starting solids really just means augmenting your baby’s regular milk or formula with food.
 Over the course of this half year, he will naturally decrease his milk/formula intake as he begins to receive sufficient caloric intake from solid foods.
 Only toward the end of his first year will you notice him eating in patterns more similar to yours (eating three regular meals a day, getting milk/formula as needed).

 For simplicity’s sake, let’s divide this into four not-so-distinct phases:

 The Exploratory Phase: the first month (Month 6, or whenever you start[ed])